clemenko/tactical_edge/README.md

 ---
-title: Tactical Edge Reference Architecture
+title: Rancher Federal Tactical Edge Reference Architecture
 author: Andy Clemenko, @clemenko, andy.clemenko@rancherfederal.com
 ---

 # Tactical Edge Reference Architecture

 Rancher Federal field engineers get asked all the time about how to deploy at the edge.
-If we google "edge computing" we will get roughly 301,000,000 results that all same something different.
-Let use help define what the Tactical Edge is and how to leverage Kubernetes.
-The goal is increasing speed while decreasing complexity.
+If we google "edge computing" we will get roughly 301,000,000 results that all say something different.
+Let us help define what the Tactical Edge is and how to leverage Kubernetes.
+The goal is increasing velocity while decreasing complexity.
+Rancher's product suite have all this in mind.

 > **Table of Contents**:
 >